Health Care Provider Resources

 8. Conduct any follow-up reporting actions; and

-9. Review, confirm and provide all reportable documentation to the DOH.
+9. Review, confirm, and provide all reportable documentation to the DOH.

 Mail paper copies of completed forms to:

-Hawai`i Department of Health
+Hawaii Department of Health

-Office of Planning, Policy and Program Development
+Office of Planning, Policy, and Program Development

 ATTN: OCOCA/CONFIDENTIAL

-1250 Punchbowl St. Rm.120
+1250 Punchbowl St., Rm.120

-Honolulu HI 96813
+Honolulu, HI 96813

 You may contact the DOH at (808) 586-4188 if there are any questions.
-Do not email or fax any patient information, forms or documents.
+Do not email or fax any patient information, forms, or documents.

-1. Attending Physician’s Reporting Form;
+1. Attending Physician Reporting Form;

-2. Consulting Physician’s Confirmation and Verification Form;
+2. Consulting Provider Confirmation and Verification Form;

 3. Counseling Provider’s Statement of Determination Form;

-5. Any other supporting document if necessary.
+* Any other supporting documents, if necessary.

 Provider and Patient Forms Below (Click link to save and print)

-Consulting Physician
+Consulting Provider

 Community Resources to Consider

-The DOH recommends encouraging patients to enroll in hospice to ensure all end of life care options are available to the patient including guidance on advanced care directives and POLST (“Provider Orders for Life-Sustaining Treatment”).
+The DOH recommends encouraging patients to enroll in hospice to ensure all end-of-life care options are available to the patient including guidance on advanced care directives and POLST (“Provider Orders for Life-Sustaining Treatment”).
 Hospice and palliative care resources are available to assist you and your patient should you receive an inquiry on the OCOCA.
 You may contact Kōkua Mau or view their website here: Kōkua Mau

 Additional Information on Disposal of Unused Medication